Last Updated on

-There’s no need to wonder if fillings in your teeth ruins any chance of you or your loved one being able to wear braces.
+There’s no need to wonder if fillings in your teeth ruin any chance of you or your loved one being able to wear braces.
 Many people in the same situation have reached the attainable goal of aligned teeth.
 A matter of fact, every single day, an orthodontist makes dreams of straighter teeth become a reality for someone who has fillings.

 Crooked teeth or gap teeth may have played a role in why cavities formed in the first place.
 Teeth with large, unnatural gaps between them or teeth that aren’t properly positioned are harder to clean.
 The lack of a daily thorough cleaning often leads to cavity formations.
-These open spaces need to filled as soon as possible for improved oral health.
+These open spaces need to fill as soon as possible for improved oral health.
 Aligning devices may be a part of the solution to straighten imperfect teeth and make them easier to clean.
 This could end the cavity-forming and the need-for-fillings cycle.

 Teeth Straightening Appliances Make Teeth Stronger

 A popular misconception is that aligners make teeth with fillings weaker.
 The fact is that these appliances make teeth stronger.
 Over time, the device reinforces and stabilizes your teeth as they continue to straighten and align in the perfect position.
 Orthodontic treatment continues with adjustments made at intervals throughout the duration of wear.